Jennifer-Smiley-Portfolio/Image-Recognition/README.md

 Overall, the algorithm does very well with most dandelion photos.
 It has a little bit of trouble with side views of all three stages of the flower, but it does well with multiple dandelions and close up photos.

+## Sunflowers

+At first glanse the algorithm appears to do well with sunflowers.
+With the original image producing a 98.3% likelihood of the flowers being sunflowers.
+But let's see how the algorithm does with different angles and lighting on the sunflowers.

+First let's see how the algoirthm does with both yellow centered sunflowers and black centered sunflowers.